symPiotr/amplicon_analysis_pipeline/16S_rRNA_and COI_amplicon_workflow.md

 ### Dereplicate data - pick representative sequences
-Now, we are using VSEARCH to identify unique genotypes, and pick representative.
+Now, we are using VSEARCH to identify unique genotypes, and pick representative sequences.
 ```
 vsearch -derep_fulllength all_samples_trimmed.fasta -output all_samples_derep.fasta -sizeout -uc all_samples_derep_info.txt
 ```